-Once the BLE session is established and encrypted using the highest security protocol available in Bluetooth Core Specification, Apple Watch and iPhone exchange keys using a process adapted from Apple Identity Service (IDS), as described iMessage overview.
-After keys have been exchanged, the Bluetooth session key is discarded and all communications between Apple Watch and iPhone are encrypted using IDS, with the encrypted Bluetooth, Wi-Fi, and Cellular links providing a secondary encryption layer.
+After the BLE session is established and encrypted using the highest security protocol available in Bluetooth Core Specification, Apple Watch and iPhone exchange keys using a process adapted from Apple Identity Service (IDS), as described in iMessage overview.
+After keys have been exchanged, the Bluetooth session key is discarded and all communications between Apple Watch and iPhone are encrypted using IDS—with the encrypted Bluetooth, Wi-Fi, and Cellular links providing a secondary encryption layer.
 The Low Energy Bluetooth Address is rotated at 15-minute intervals to reduce the risk of local tracking of the device using the broadcast of a persistent identifier.

 To support apps that need streaming data, encryption is provided using methods described in FaceTime, utilizing either the IDS service provided by the paired iPhone or a direct Internet connection.

 Apple Watch implements hardware-encrypted storage and class-based protection of files and Keychain items, as described in the Encryption and Data Protection section of this paper.
 Access-controlled keybags for Keychain items are also used.
 Keys used for communications between the watch and iPhone are also secured using class-based protection.